maritimeconnectivity/docs.maritimeconnectivity.net/docs/source/MIR.rst

 | org-address | Address of the organization.
 It must be without linebreaks, ending with comma and the country of the address. |
 +-------------+---------------------------------------------------------------------------------------------------------------+

-Note that the MRN must be on the form "urn:mrn:mcl:user:dma@iala:thc" and "urn:mrn:mcl:org:dma@iala" for user and organization respectively.
-In this case the organization is "dma" whos identity is guaranteed by "iala".

 Setting up an SAML2 Identity Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~